ISAs & P2P lending: The basics

 Quite simply, an ISA is a special account with a tax wrapper which allows you to save and invest money with valuable tax benefits.
 This “wrapper” allows any income or profits from these savings and investments to be free from income and capital gains tax.

-From 6 April 2016, in each tax year individuals can subscribe to:
+In each tax year, individuals can subscribe to:

 > one cash ISA;